 |18-inch drop & 10″ Tuck||96″ x 108″ (243 cm x 274 cm)|

 |21-inch drop & 10″ Tuck||102″ x 102″ (259 cm x 256 cm)|

 What is the best size quilt for a queen bed?

-Now that you know the dimensions of a queen size quilt, you can start designing your own!
+Now that you know the dimensions of a queen-size quilt, you can start designing your own!
 Be creative and have fun with it.
 The sky’s the limit when it comes to quilting design.
 One crucial factor to consider is the type of batting you’ll use.
 Make sure to read my in-depth article on batting for quilting.

 Are full and queen quilts the same size?

 No, full and queen quilts are not the same size.
 A full quilt is typically 54 inches by 75 inches, while a queen quilt is typically 60 inches by 80 inches.
 Therefore, a queen quilt is slightly larger than a full quilt.
 If you are unsure of what size quilt to purchase, be sure to measure your bed beforehand.
-It will ensure that you are buying the correct size quilt for your bed.
+It will ensure you buy the correct size quilt for your bed.

 How much backing do I need for a queen-size quilt?

 You will need approximately 2 yards of backing fabric for a queen-size quilt.
 This number can vary depending on the size and thickness of the quilt.
 Be sure to purchase enough backing fabric to complete your quilt!
 You can find backing fabric at most fabric stores or online retailers.

 How many 12 inch squares do I need for a queen-size quilt?